Education in the Polish People's Republic: Background

 Education in the Second Polish Republic, which existed prior World War II was limited.
 According to official statistics of the time, the number of children who did not attend school in the 1935-1936 school year was 600,000 out of a total of 5,143,100 children of school age.
 In the 1937-1938 year only 127,100 finished seventh grade, and only 36,400 of these students were from rural areas.
 All secondary schools, even public ones, charged high tuition fees that many Poles simply could not afford.
 This meant that only 11.1% of schoolchildren would go on past primary school.

 When the communist government came to power following the World War II, it reformed the education system.
 In May, 1945, the Ministry of Education drew up a plan outlining an educational system based on several principles: that education in Poland be free, uniform, public and compulsory.
 It was to be free in that tuition fees would be abolished and a system of scholarships, dormitories and government assistance be put into place ensuring that every child had equal access to education.
 It was to be uniform in that the same curriculum be taught at every school and that rural institutions be brought up to the same standard as urban ones.
 It was to be public in that the state would control every educational institution.
 To be compulsory meant that parents or legal guardians could be imprisoned if the children in their care did not attend school.
 The plan also stated that the curriculum had to be so modelled that children would gain a wide base of knowledge, learn to think for themselves, and leave school with the scientific world outlook.

-Though the plan was formulated in 1945, it was not be until 1947 that it would be largely put into practice.
+Though the plan was formulated in 1945, it was not until 1947 that it would be largely put into practice.
 The acquisition of new territory and the destruction wreaked on the country during the war meant that schools had to be built or rebuilt, and new teachers had to be trained.